Tranquility Blanket CAL

 How does the Tranquility CAL Crochet Blanket Pattern Work?

 This crochet blanket pattern CAL offers 12 parts (or strips) of blanket designed by 10 talented designers, transition rows and a border.
-Each part of the blanket will be released on it’s own feature day.

 Construction of the Blanket